Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Threats to validity

 \section{Threats to validity}

 We discuss the threats to validity following the standard proposed by Wohlin et al.~\cite{Experimentation}.

 \textbf{External Validity.} The external validity concerns about the generalizability of our findings.
 To mitigate the threat to external validity, we improved the diversity of the interviewees as much as possible.
 As shown in Section 2.1, these 10 interviewees came from 10 different companies and had different responsibilities.
-Furthermore, to expand the scale of our research, we also conducted 100 surveys, and these respondents were in a variety of positions, and came from various type of companies and organizations, as shown in Section 2.2.
-In addition, ADS developed and tested by these interviewees and questionnaire respondents were from level 1 to level 5, which covered all levels of industrial ADS.
+Furthermore, to expand the scale of our research, we also conducted 100 surveys, and these respondents were in a variety of positions, and came from various types of companies and organizations, as shown in Section 2.2.
+In addition, ADS developed and tested by these interviewees and questionnaire respondents were from level 1 to level 5 \cite{sae2014taxonomy}, which covered all levels of industrial ADS.
 Therefore, the interviewees and survey respondents in this study can represent the industrial participants of ADS testing.

-\textbf{Construct Validity.} The construct validity concerns about the design of our interview and survey.
+\textbf{Construct Validity.} The construct validity concerns about the design of our empirical study and literature review.
 To mitigate this threat, for interviews, we first conducted two pilot interviews.
-Based on feedback of these two pilot interviews, we refined the interview guide and interview questions.
+Based on feedback from these two pilot interviews, we refined the interview guide and interview questions.
 In addition, to not bias participants' responses during the interview, we conducted semi-structured interviews and asked open-ended questions, which allowed for new ideas and questions to be brought up during the discussion.
 Though the survey questions were mainly multiple-choice questions, we allowed respondents to provide alternative answers.
 Also open-ended questions were added in the survey for respondents to supplement questions and answers not included in the survey.
+In the literature review, we used broad keywords to include as many relevant papers as possible.
+Additionally, with manual filtering, we removed papers that were not relevant to autonomous driving testing.
+Though in the literature review process, we did not apply literature quality assessment as described in~\cite{keele2007guidelines}, the quality of searched papers can be assured because they are all published on high quality SE conferences and journals.
+We did not create detailed data collection forms for searched papers, which might affect the categorization of reviewed papers.
+The process of data collection will be refined in the future work.

 \textbf{Internal Validity.} The internal validity concerns about how accurate participants' responses may reflect their real needs and whether there are other compounding factors that may affect the results.
 Specifically, since interview participants were developers from technology companies, some of them may not faithfully reveal the exact and most emergent needs from their team due to confidentiality concerns.
 When designing the interview, we tried our best to avoid conversations that may involve technical details or make them feel uncomfortable to answer.
 In addition, before each interview, we shared the interview guide with the participant and informed them that our goal was to solicit high-level feedback rather than technical details.
 To avoid mistakes and biases in the thematic analysis step, the first and second authors carried out this step separately.
 Then two authors continuously adjusted the extraction result, until the inter-rater agreements between the two coders reached 0.85, in Cohen’s Kappa \cite{viera2005understanding}.
 Also, the collected information was regularly reported and discussed in the whole research team.